sl1mshady-cs/cssv34-client/README.md

 followed by Counter-Strike: Source and Half-Life 2 later that year.
 Source does not have a concise version numbering scheme; instead, it was released in incremental versions

-Source code is based on TF2 2018 leak and patched to work with CS:S v34 servers.
+Source code is based on [nillerusr's source engine](https://github.com/nillerusr/source-engine) and patched to work with CS:S v34 servers.

-Don't use it for commercial purposes.
+**Don't use it for commercial purposes.**

 This project is using waf buildsystem.
 If you have waf-related questions look https://waf.io/book